LEB-EPFL/leb-clustering/README.md

    corresponding to a certain experiment to process.
 For example,

 ```
+	cd analyses
 	make experiment0
 ```

    generates the Matlab .mat file for experiment number 0, which studied the wild type Hela cells.
+The *cd analyses* command is not necessary if you're already inside the analyses folder.

-Note that this _will not_ generate updated distribution files or run the data_visualization scripts for the experiment.
-To do this, you must go to the project's root directory and type
+   Note that running an individual analysis this way _will not_ generate updated distribution text files or run the data_visualization scripts for the experiment.
+To do this, you must go back to the project's root directory and type

 ```
 	make saveData